Tottenham Hotspur F.C. 3–4 Manchester City F.C. (2004): Aftermath

 City's victory was immediately heralded as a momentous event, with Kevin Keegan and commentator Alan Hansen both describing it as the greatest cup match they had ever witnessed.
 The following day, Guardian journalist Kevin McCarra labelled it "as great a comeback as English football has ever known" and the same publication was inspired to compare the match to previous challengers for the same mantle.
 Since then, it has regularly served as a benchmark for comparison when English teams have produced memorable cup turnarounds, and has featured on numerous media attempts to list the best cup matches in history.

 Ultimately, Manchester City's heroics were in vain as they went on to lose their Fifth Round tie against bitter rivals Manchester United 4–2 in a tempestuous affair that saw Gary Neville sent-off for his part in a large melee in the 38th minute.
 United would go on to win the competition, defeating Millwall 3–0 in the final to claim their 11th FA Cup title.

 For Spurs, losing the match did not seem to cause any lasting effects on their season, with the club continuing to record a similar number of wins and losses in their following matches as they had in the previous couple of months.
 For City, who had been on a winless run in the league stretching back to the start of November, the same originally appeared true as they picked up only one point from their next two matches before finally capping the winless run at 14 matches with an away victory over Bolton Wanderers on 21 February.
-This was followed-up with a 4–1 derby victory at Maine Road two matches later.
+This was followed-up with a 4–1 derby victory at the City of Manchester Stadium two matches later.
 Spurs, who had been four points ahead of City at the time of the FA Cup match, finished the season exactly the same distance ahead, with the teams finishing in 14th and 16th place respectively.
 Both teams had already been eliminated from all other competitions, with Spurs themselves having eliminated City from the League Cup.